 Note: If you have problem renaming of altering the raspppoe file, it’s most likely that you do not have the admin rights to do so.
 In this case, you need to login as administrator in order to do this.
 To modify the file as admin, simply log out of your windows account, and switch to your administrator account (usually named Administrator), and then you may be able to rename and pasting a new one onto it.

-Well, most of the time an error is caused by a corrupted or perhaps missing registry of a component.
+Well, most of the time errors are caused by corrupted or missing registry of a software or your system.
+Registry, in short, is the most important part of your entire system that stores all crucial information about your Windows system and all your software.
+As you use your PC, registry will get cluttered up and causes problems and errors.
 In this case, you may need to fix it with a registry cleaner tool.
 We recommend Registry Easy (download) which is a decent tool to automatically scan and fix your PC registry errors and speed up your system.